 Describe plans for continuing the Retrofit program beyond this permit term with the goal to disconnect 1% DCIA annually over the next 5 years.
-[Provide information if available in 2017 report.
-Section to be completed for the 2019 Annual Report.]

-Part II: Impaired waters investigation and monitoring [This section required beginning with 2018 Annual Report]
+Part II: Impaired waters investigation and monitoring

-1. Impaired waters investigation and moni torina program
+1. Impaired waters investigation and monitoring program

 1.1 Indicate which stormwater pollutant(s) of concern occur(s) in your municipality or institution.
-This data is available on the MS4 map viewer: Nitrogen/ Phosphorus Bacteria  Mercury Other Pollutant of Concern 1.2 Describe program status.
-Discuss 1) the status of monitoring vand 3) any changes to the Stormwat f the results and any notable findings, nonitoring results.
+This data is available on the MS4 map viewer:

+Nitrogen/ Phosphorus 🗌  Bacteria 🖾 Mercury 🗌 Other Pollutant of Concern 🗌

+1.2 Describe program status.

+Discuss 1) the status of monitoring work completed, 2) a summary of the results and any notable findings, and 3) any changes to the Stormwater Management Plan based on monitoring results.

 The only impaired water in the Town of Hebron is the unnamed pond in Gay City State Park.
 A partnership was formed with the Salmon River Watershed Partnership, Gay City State Park, UConn Master Gardeners and CT DEEP Parks whereby a vegetated buffer biofilter to deter Canada Geese and to filter stormwater runoff was constructed.

 Additional funds are being pursued for additional plantings and the installation of permanent public educational signage.

-In that the impaired water is in a Stat bacteria impairment. te Park, the Towi n of Hebron does not need to investigate and monitor the
+In that the impaired water is in a State Park, the Town of Hebron does not need to investigate and monitor the bacteria impairment.